mongodb/specifications/source/socks5-support/socks5.rst

    to the destination host.

-Drivers MUST use the SOCKS5 proxy for connections to MongoDB services and client-side field-level encryption KMS servers.
+Drivers MUST use the SOCKS5 proxy for connections to MongoDB services and `client-side field-level encryption KMS servers <https://github.com/mongodb/specifications/blob/master/source/client-side-encryption/client-side-encryption.rst#kms-provider>`__.

+Drivers MUST NOT use the SOCKS5 proxy for connections to :code:`mongocryptd` processes spawned for automatic client-side field-level encryption.

 Drivers SHOULD use the SOCKS5 proxy for all other outgoing TCP connections as well, if they create any.